Cisco Learning Partner Specialized

 The Cisco Learning Partner Specialized level, requiring more extensive capabilities, bench strength and investment, is for Learning Partners that align closely with Cisco, enabling Cisco customers and partners to successfully understand, design, implement and support Cisco's high end solutions, technologies and architectures.

-A Learning Partner is considered Specialized if they meet requirements for at least one Education Architecture Specialization.
-The following are the Specializations currently available:
+A Learning Partner is considered Specialized if they meet requirements for at least one the following Education Architecture Specializations:

 In addition to the benefits available for all Learning Partners, the Cisco Learning Partner Specialized benefits by:

 - Being able to certify its own CCSIs by having its own ICP Proctors

 Additionally, subject to meeting specific requirements, Cisco Learning Partner Specialized may also benefit by:

 - The ability to redeem Cisco Learning Credits*

 - Access to Cisco intellectual property** and are especially qualified to create, customize, and deliver market-leading Authorized Training Courses using CCSIs under the Derivative Works Program